Volunteer as part of our evolving contemplative community near Poitiers, France

 Some History

-The Chateau dates from the 1700's, backing onto the remains of an 11th Century monastery.
+The Chateau dates from the 1700's, built around the foundations of an 11th Century monastery.
 Before the renovations, the other buildings consisted of a collection of farm buildings (a farmhouse, stables and a barn), and a gatehouse and hunting lodge.
 The land offers 160 acres of grassland, woodland, a walled garden and a huge diversity of wildlife.
-The river ‘Rhune’ intersects the land which feeds an ancient fishing lake embedded in the south-facing aspect of the Abbaye.
-There are also marshes peppered with three natural springs and there are 24 ecosystems of local and national heritage.
+The river ‘Rune’ intersects the land which feeds an ancient fishing lake embedded in the south-facing aspect of the Abbaye.
+There are also marshes peppered with three natural springs and 24 ecosystems of local and national heritage.
 Part of the land is now inhabited by a small organic farm and small-holding, run by two members of the wider community.

 Workaway

 The Workaway volunteer program began in 2018.
 Inviting volunteers has been a hugely successful experience on both sides.
-Together we share beauty of the land, the buildings and the richness of our meditation life and work.
-It has been a wonderful experiment and learning-curve to see that welcoming volunteers is a vital part of the life and vision.
-A vessel for mutual learning, the chance for everyone to feel valued and empowered in their specific skills, making a contribution to a greater whole and spiritual development through participation in the day-to-day rhythm of the community's rule of life and meditation.
+Together we share the beauty of the land and buildings, the richness of our meditation practice, and our daily life and work .
+It has been wonderful to learn how welcoming volunteers is a vital part of this life and vision.
+A vessel for mutual learning, the chance for everyone to feel valued and empowered in their specific skills, making a contribution to a greater whole and spiritual development through participation in the day-to-day rhythm of community life.

 Our Workaway volunteering opportunities begin with a month.
 After that an extension can follow a conversation between the volunteer and the community.
 Please note that stays of a month are preferable / desirable to enable volunteers to find rhythm and integrate with the life of the community.
 However we will consider volunteers for periods of a minimum of 2 weeks.
 The requirement is five hours of help a day and a willingness to join at least two periods of meditation a day and other community activities.
 Wednesdays and Saturdays are days off for volunteers as Sunday is a day of community activity.

 We are looking for people who enjoy living on the land in quiet countryside and are willing to offer a flexible open-minded approach to doing what needs to be done, as well as participate in the day-to-day rhythm of meditation, care of guests and meal times.
-A space to be in relationship with other whilst exploring the nourishment of silence and solitude is at the heart of life here.
-We aim to encourage varying levels of silence as part of the every day life here and with the support of the community and resident teacher this is an opportunity to discover or deepen your own spiritual practice.
-Unfortunately we do not currently accommodate families.
+A space to be in relationship with others whilst exploring the nourishment of silence and solitude is at the heart of life here.
+We aim to encourage varying levels of silence as part of the every day life here and with the support of the community and resident teachers this is an opportunity to discover or deepen your own spiritual practice.

 • Types of help and learning opportunities